 City tap water or water of a low to average mineral content is acceptable for refilling.
-To prevent contamination of water, use the recommended ELEC-TRAK water-filling jug or clean glass or plastic containers with a funnel.
+To prevent contamination of water, use the recommended ELEC-TRAK waterfilling jug or clean glass or plastic containers with a funnel.

 It pays to keep the power pack covers clean.
 Removal of accumulations of dirt, grass clippings, and so forth will assure optimum electrical system performance.
-An occasional wiping with wet paper toweling is usually sufficient or the power pack can be flushed off with water which will drain out at bottom of tractor.
+An occasional wiping with wet paper toweling is usually sufficient or the power packs can be blown off with an air hose or flushed off with water which will drain out at botton of tractor.